 How can a decline be reversed?

-Decline reasons can very often be quickly corrected or improved by making relatively easy updates or changes, such as ownership percentage.
-Ask the lender if the changes you make may cause them to reverse their decline before you re-apply.
+The reasons can very often be quickly corrected or improved by making relatively easy updates or changes, such as ownership percentage.
+Ask the lender if the changes you make may cause them to change their decision before you re-apply.

 Many changes can be made within days that allow a lender to reconsider the request.
 Other changes will take longer but may still be accomplished within 30 or 60 days.